 Consulting a Lawyer

 Once you obtain a copy of the police report, it’s in your best interest to speak to a car accident lawyer, like one from Burton Law Firm.
-Filing a car accident claim can be complex, and you want someone knowledgeable and experienced on your side.
-During your first consultation, provide the lawyer with any evidence you have so far, including the police report, photos of the accident scene and medical bills.
+Filing a car accident claim can be complex, and you want someone with knowledge and experience on your side.
+During your first consultation, provide the lawyer with any evidence you have so far, including the police report, photos of the accident scene, and medical bills.
 A lawyer will carefully review your case and advise you of the next steps.